Capital Gains Tax in India

-Long-term capital gains are taxable at 20% + Surcharge and Education Cess.
+In all other cases: The long-term capital gain is taxable at 20% + Surcharge and Education Cess.

 Tax on Short-Term Capital Gains

-Where securities transaction tax is applicable: If securities transaction tax is applicable, the short-term capital gain is taxable at the rate of 15% + Surcharge and Education Cess.
+Where securities transaction tax is applicable (in case of equity shares and equity-oriented MF): If securities transaction tax is applicable, the short-term capital gain is taxable at the rate of 15% + Surcharge and Education Cess.

 How to calculate Period of Holding?